iaincollins/structured-data-testing-tool/README.md

 A preset is a collection of tests.

 There are built-in presets you can use, you can list them with `--presets` option using the CLI.
-You can also easily define your own custom presets.
+You can also easily define your own custom presets when using the API.
+The Command Line Interface only supports built-in presets.

 Presets must have a `name` (which should ideally be unique, but does not have to be) and `description` and an array of `test` objects in `tests`.
 Both `name` and `description` be arbitrary strings, `tests` should be an array of valid `test` objects.